emunte/vaRHC/README.md

 Installation and user guide are available at the [vignette](https://htmlpreview.github.io/?https://github.com/emunte/vaRHC/blob/main/inst/doc/vaRHC.html).

 ## Citation
 vaRHC was developed by Elisabet Munté Roca.
-Please if you use vaRHC cite the paper:

-Munté, E. et al. vaRHC: an R package for semi-automation of variant classification in hereditary cancer genes according to ACMG/AMP and gene-specific ClinGen guidelines.
-Bioinformatics 8908 (2023) doi:10.1093/BIOINFORMATICS/BTAD128.
+The paper is now being submitted.

 ## Legal advice and privacy policy for users
 ### Legal advice